 “I’m so far out of money it’s sick,” she said.
 “I had some savings, but this ate me alive.”

 Amid the foreclosure crisis a decade ago, homeowners who didn’t pay their mortgage remained in their homes for months or even years without paying a dime to banks.
 Now, tenants facing rising rents remain perilously close to losing their homes and possessions over a single late payment.

 Increases in rent have outpaced renter household income growth over the past 16 years, according to the Nevada Housing Division.
 More than 220,000 low-income households in Nevada needed assistance obtaining affordable housing last year.

 The average monthly rent in Las Vegas rose to more than $1,100 during the first quarter of 2019, about $200 more than its pre-recession peak, according to the CBRE commercial real estate firm.

 It’s not uncommon for a tenant to fall behind on rent because of one medical bill, car repair or missed paycheck, said Lauren Pena, directing attorney for the Civil Law Self-Help Center inside the Regional Justice Center in Las Vegas.

 “The customers that come in here who are facing eviction for nonpayment of rent are often making the decision to pay their rent or to actually spend that money on real-life, emergency survival issues,” she said.

 However, financial hardship is not an adequate defense in eviction court.
-The tenants who do request a hearing typically get only a few minutes to prove that they’ve paid their rent, moved out or that their landlord refused to accept payment.
+The tenants who do request a hearing typically get only a few minutes to prove that they’ve paid their rent or moved out or that their landlord refused to accept payment.

 The ramifications of losing a case, either in court or by default judgment, can follow a tenant for years and across state lines on their credit report.